Alejogb1/job-board/blog-data/how-to-find-multiple-detailsviews-while-looping.md

 id: "how-to-find-multiple-detailsviews-while-looping"
 ---

-Alright, let's talk about iterating through a collection and dealing with multiple `DetailsView` controls within each item.
+, let's talk about iterating through a collection and dealing with multiple `DetailsView` controls within each item.
 I've bumped into this thorny issue more than a few times over the years, particularly when dealing with dynamically generated web forms or complex data displays.
 It's deceptively simple at first glance, but the devil, as always, is in the details – pun intended, I suppose.

-The core challenge revolves around the fact that you're typically not just looking for *a* `DetailsView`, you're trying to locate *specific instances* of these controls within a larger, perhaps nested, structure, while simultaneously looping through something that contains them.
+The core challenge revolves around the fact that you're typically not just looking for _a_ `DetailsView`, you're trying to locate _specific instances_ of these controls within a larger, perhaps nested, structure, while simultaneously looping through something that contains them.
 Without careful handling, you might end up targeting the wrong control or encountering null references, and frustration is the only thing that'll iterate reliably.

 The usual culprit is wanting to update values inside these dynamically generated `DetailsViews` based on the current item in a loop.
 Perhaps you have a list of orders, and for each order you display a `DetailsView` summarizing its items and need to prepopulate certain fields when the page loads.
 You need to be able to correlate the current data item with the correct `DetailsView` control instance.

 The most straightforward method, and the one I often find myself leaning on, is to leverage the container’s `NamingContainer`.
 Controls within a container are accessible through its `FindControl` method.
 Crucially, this method searches relative to the container's scope.
 So, if you're looping through a `Repeater` or a `ListView`, and each item within that repeater or list view has its own `DetailsView`, `FindControl` will allow you to specifically access the `DetailsView` within the current item of the loop.
-You're essentially asking: "within *this* particular container in the loop, please find the `DetailsView`."
+You're essentially asking: "within _this_ particular container in the loop, please find the `DetailsView`."

 Let's walk through a few practical examples to solidify this.
 Assume we're using c# and asp.net webforms for these examples.